 Ushered throughout the cathedral, audiences will travel in small groups through a century of history to hear singers explore topics as wide-ranging as marriage, motherhood, fascism, and iconic characters like Hamlet's Ophelia and Mary Magdalene.
 Groups of only 20 will be taken through the tour at staggered start times, creating the most intimate show of the year!

-Performance is 2 hours and 20 minutes long with one intermission
+Performance is 2 hours long with one 15-minute intermission

 Staggered start times beginning at 1:30pm and 4pm